jonsag/pi-heating/README.md

 Download sources
 ==========
 Install prerequisites
->$ sudo apt install git python-dev python-setuptools build-essential python-smbus python-pip
+>$ sudo apt install git python-dev python-setuptools build-essential python-smbus python-pip rsync ttf-mscorefonts-installer

 Also install some other programs that will come in handy later on
 >$ sudo apt install emacs screen